Sowmyasree879/ComputerNetworkProject/README.md

 5.Creating the XML response: The server creates an XML response message with the result of the method invocation.

 6.Sending the XML response: The server sends the XML response message back to the client over the socket connection.

+Program Execution:

+Navigate to directory of server in command line.
+Execute command (python server.py).
+Server is started and listening for connection from client Now open another terminal and navigate to directory of client in command line.
+Now execute command (python client.py).
+Note that server is already running on another terminal.
+After you execute command.
+Client will show you following menu on terminal:
+1. select xml file
+2. generate xml file
+3. exit
+If you click option ‘1’ it will show you pre-generated XML files.
+A file can be selected from the pre-generated files and it will be executed.
+Note in this way you can select any XML file which are pre-generated.
+XML file handles all methods such as square, sum, equation calculator, shortest path, reverse string, sorting.
+In the screenshot I have shown only sum method but you all options.
+If you want to generate your own XML file.
+Select option ‘2’.
+select any method for which you wanted to generate xml and give the inputs for the method to be executed.
+This way we can generate any xml file for any method that has been choosen.

+Conclusion:

+In this project, we have implemented an XML-RPC application that uses socket communication to transfer XML messages between the client and the server.
+We have shown how to implement several different methods on the server, including methods for computing the square of a given number, computing the sum of a given list of integers, reversing a given string, sorting a list of integers, solving mathematical equations, and finding the shortest path in a graph.
+We have demonstrated how the client can invoke these methods by sending XML messages to the server, and how the server responds back to the client.